 What is a Daily Sales Activity Report?

 By definition, a daily sales activity report is a data-driven report that highlights specific metrics from a single day’s work.
 Think of it as a report card that shows you exactly what activities were performed in a day.
-Sales leaders use daily activity reports to monitor productivity, make predictions, and motivate performers, among other things.
+Sales leaders use daily activity sales reports to monitor productivity, make predictions, and motivate performers, among other things.